WalletConnect/walletconnect-specs/docs/specs/clients/notify/authentication.md

 - act - description of action intent.
 Must be equal to "notify_watch_subscriptions_response"
 - iss - did:key of Notify Server authentication key
 - aud - did:key of client identity key
-- sub - did:key of the public key used for key agreement on the Notify topic
 - sbs - array of [Notify Server Subscriptions](./data-structures.md#notify-server-subscriptions)

 ## wc_notifySubscriptionsChanged request